Mwabamwaba/AI-in-CancerTreatment/README.md

 # AI-in-CancerTreatment
-Making an AI to figure out based on the parameters in the file cancer.csv weather the tumor is malignant and benign.
+Making an AI to figure out based on the parameters in the file cancer.csv weather the tumor is malignant or benign.